alexwlchan/alexwlchan.net/src/_posts/2022/2022-07-10-martian-plaque.md

 (Even in our timeline, NASA now recommends using "crewed" instead of "manned" to describe spaceflight that involves people.)

-The date is a total guess.
+<s>The date is a total guess.
-The three fictional missions launched in 1994, but we don't know exactly when or how long they took to get to Mars.
+The three fictional missions launched in 1994, but we don't how long they took to get to Mars.</s>

+**Edit:** I realised after posting that I can make an educated guess about when they land.
+If their Mars launch windows are the same as in reality, they launched sometime in September 1994.
-They also had advanced propulsion techniques, including [nuclear engines] and [solar sails], so maybe they got there faster than we can do today.
+They also had advanced propulsion techniques, including <a href="https://en.wikipedia.org/wiki/NERVA">nuclear engines</a> and <a href="https://en.wikipedia.org/wiki/Solar_sail">solar sails</a>, and in season 2 we hear that the engines will take "100 days off the trip".
+Recent missions have taken between six to ten months from launch to orbital insertion.
+Let's assume their advanced propulsion puts them on the fast side of that, and March 1995 seems plausible.

 The names come from the credits of s05e04.
 I wrote the signatures myself with an ink pen, then I digitised them with my scanner.